Loop-level double-copy for massive fermions in the fundamental: One loop QCD amplitudes

 \section{One loop QCD amplitudes}

 In this section we turn to one-loop four-point calculations.
 We will build the integrand using similar techniques as tree level, then verify by comparing to known results.
 Namely we begin by writing down a general ansatz for numerators at the integrand level, now including dependence on $l$, the off-shell loop momentum.
 When closed loop states involve massive particles we will allow for both the on-shell mass of the particle and the off-shell $l^2$ to contribute to the integrand of the ansatz.
 Imposing the duality between color and kinematics at the integrand level as per \eqn{eq:genericLoopQCDAmplitudes}, which will allow us to reduce the number of independent kinematic numerators -- necessitating a far smaller ansatz than if we had dressed each graph independently.
 Using unitarity cuts and symmetries of diagrams, we will see that we can fix the coefficients in our ansatz up to pure generalized gauge terms that will cancel out in any physical observable.
 Verification will proceed via integral reduction and comparison to equivalent calculations preformed via Feynman rules.
 For ease of book-keeping we consider ourselves in even dimensions when applying any spinor-trace identities, but will otherwise leave dimension generic.
 In this work we focus on the traditionally cut-constructible aspects of the integrand (excluding tadpoles and bubbles on external legs).
+As discussed in ~\cite{Bern:1995db}, such contributions---while subtle to access from a unitarity perspective---seperate and can be constrained by consideration of known UV and IR behavior.
+Of course gauge invariance for external vectors in an ordered sub-amplitude is required and checked in the process of verification of our calculation.